tesseract-robotics/tesseract/README.md

 ### Building Tesseract Code Coverage

-Must pass the -DTESSERACT_CODE_COVERAGE=ON to cmake when wanting to build code coverage.
+Must pass the -DTESSERACT_ENABLE_CODE_COVERAGE=ON to cmake when wanting to build code coverage.
 The code coverage report is located in each individuals build directory inside a ccov/all-merged folder.
 Open the index.html file to see the packages code coverage report.

 NOTE: Must be a clean build when generating a code coverage report.
 Also must build in debug.